Definitions

 Web browsers use either 40-bit or 128-bit encryption.
 With 40-bit encryption there are billions of possible key combinations to unlock the code for each unique transmission but only one key works.
 With 128-bit encryption, it is a trillion times more difficult to break than 40-bit and would take today’s ultra-powerful computers a very, very long time to figure out the key necessary to decrypt a message.
 Colony uses 128-bit encryption throughout our Web site.

-How Do I Check For Encryption?
+How Do I Check for Encryption?

 Microsoft Internet Explorer 5.0 (upgraded), 6.0, 7.0 and Netscape Navigator 4.6 (or higher) use 128-bit encryption and let you know when encryption is in use by displaying a padlock icon along the bottom of the browser window and the letters “https” in the browser address bar.